david-wiles6/ZRcode/README.md

 ## Vectors

-[https://github.com/david-wiles6/ZRcode/tree/main/Vector%20Examples] Just the basics, what you need to succeed in ZR and the wacky syntax that C uses for their vector functions
+[Vectors](https://github.com/david-wiles6/ZRcode/tree/main/Vector%20Examples) All vectors, what you need to succeed in ZR and the wacky syntax that C uses for their vector functions